dangnha/IMA/README.md

 ## Acknowledgement

-This work is based on [Time-Series-Library](https://github.com/thuml/Time-Series-Library) reposetory.
+This work is based on [Time-Series-Library](https://github.com/thuml/Time-Series-Library) repository.